Renuka-de/College_Resource_Reservation_Management/README.md

 - Access is restricted based on role.

 ### 2. Resource Management Module
-- Admins can add, update, or delete resources.
+- Admins can add or delete resources.
 - Resources are tagged by location (e.g., KP, CSE Dept).
 - Stored securely in MongoDB.